charite-uwatwembi/DSA-25Questions-in-js/Basic JS Questions/README.md

-These are javascript basic DSA
+These are some javascript basic DSA